 All riverboats must comply with applicable federal and state laws including, but not limited to, U.S. Coast Guard regulations.
 Each riverboat must be certified to carry at least five hundred passengers and be at least one hundred fifty feet in length.
 Those riverboats located in counties contiguous to the Ohio River must replicate historic Indiana steamboat passenger vessels of the nineteenth century.
 The Indiana Act does not limit the number of gaming positions allowed on each riverboat.
 The only limitation on the number of permissible patrons allowed is established by the U.S. Coast Guard Certificate of Inspection in the specification of the riverboat's capacity.
 In 2005 the Indiana Act was amended to allow the Indiana Gaming Commission to adopt an alternative certification process if the U.S. Coast Guard discontinues issuing Certifications of Inspections to Indiana riverboats.
+On June 7, 2007, the Indiana Gaming Commission adopted the Guide for Alternate Certification of Continuously Moored, Self-Propelled, Riverboat Gaming Vessels in the State of Indiana.
+Vessels with an existing Certificate of Inspection operating as a dockside riverboat casino will be accepted as-is into the Alternative Certification program, subject to satisfactory completion of the United States Coast Guard procedures for becoming a Permanently Moored Vessel and a satisfactory inspection by ABS Consulting.
+Upon surrendering the United States Coast Guard Certificate of Inspection rules and regulation of the Occupational Health and Safety Administration will apply to the vessel and its crew, including casino personnel.

 The Indiana Gaming Commission, after consultation with the Corps, may determine those navigable waterways located in counties contiguous to Lake Michigan or the Ohio River that are suitable for riverboats.
 If the Corps rescinds approval for the operation of a riverboat gambling facility, the Riverboat Owner's License issued by the Indiana Gaming Commission is void and the Riverboat Licensee may not commence or must cease conducting gambling operations.
-Employees whose duties consist of operating or navigating the riverboat must hold the appropriate licenses and a merchant marine document from the U.S. Coast Guard.

 The initial Riverboat Owner's License runs for a period of five years.
 Thereafter, the license is subject to renewal on an annual basis upon a determination by the Indiana Gaming Commission that it continues to be eligible to hold a Riverboat Owner's License pursuant to the Indiana Act and rules promulgated thereunder.
 After the expiration of the initial license, the Riverboat Owner's License must be renewed annually with each Riverboat Licensee undergoing a complete reinvestigation every three years.
 The Indiana Gaming Commission reserves the right to investigate Riverboat Licensees at any time it deems necessary.
 The initial license was issued to Blue Chip Casino, Inc., the predecessor to Blue Chip Casino, LLC, in August of 1997.
 Blue Chip underwent a reinvestigation in 2005 and its license was renewed.
-The Blue Chip license remains valid until August 2006.
-The Operating Contract for an Orange County riverboat is to be valid for a period of twenty years.
+Blue Chip's license is expected to be renewed by August 18, 2007, pending approval from the Indiana Gaming Commission at its next scheduled meeting.
+Blue Chip's next requisite reinvestigation will occur in August 2008.
+The Operating Contract for an Orange County riverboat is valid for a period of twenty years.
 However, the Operating Agent is to be reinvestigated every three years to determine continued suitability.
 In addition, the Indiana Gaming Commission has the right to reinvestigate the Operating Agent at any time it deems necessary.
-Riverboat licensees must apply for and hold all other licenses necessary for the operation of a riverboat gambling operation, including, but not limited to, alcoholic beverage licenses and food preparation licenses.
+Slot track licenses must be renewed annually with a reinvestigation every three years.
+All licensees must apply for and hold all other licenses necessary for the operation of a riverboat gambling operation, including, but not limited to, alcoholic beverage licenses and food preparation licenses.